caleon0306/csc14120-group23/HW2/README.md

 leonc22@students.ecu.edu

-The current setup works if you extract from the main repository as a zip and extract it to the where you will use your virtual env
+The current setup works if you extract from the main repository as a zip and extract it to the are where you will use your virtual env

 ## Quick Start
 Extract this Directory into your virtual enviroment area